geoai-lab/GeoAI2019Geoparser/README.md

-# Evaluating State-of-the-Art Deep Learning Geoparsers Using a Comprehensive Benchmarking Platform
+# Are We There Yet?
+Evaluating State-of-the-Art Deep Learning Geoparsers Using EUPEG as a Benchmarking Platform

 ### Introduction